Pork Ribs Internal Temperature Chart (2024 Updated)

 • The type of ribs, their thickness, and the amount of fat can influence cooking times.

-• A 2010 study in the National Library of Medicine, examined the effects of cooked temperature on pork tenderness and found significant differences in tenderness observed at varying cooked temperatures [1].
+• A 2010 study in the National Library of Medicine examined the effects of cooked temperature on pork tenderness.
+It found significant differences in tenderness at different cooked temperatures [1].

 • Various tests, such as the bounce, cut, toothpick, timing, and twist tests, can help determine when ribs are perfectly cooked.